gchq/sleeper/docs/getting-started.md

 See [Sleeper Docker tools](deployment/docker-tools.md).

 ## Deployment

+This Git repository contains scripts that let you build and/or deploy Sleeper with a single command, to minimise setup.
+Other scripts are provided to interact with Sleeper.

 The easiest way to deploy a full instance of Sleeper and interact with it is to use the "system test" functionality.
 This deploys a Sleeper instance with a simple schema, and writes some random data into a table in the instance.
 You can